BishoySedra/Data_Security_Project/README.md

 These algorithms add to the complexity and security of the encryption methods implemented in Milestone 1.

-### Milestone 3: Implementation of RSA, Diffie-Hellman, RC4, ElGamal CryptoSystem "OPTIONAL" and MD5 "Possibly BONUS"
+### Milestone 3: Implementation of RSA, Diffie-Hellman, RC4, ElGamal CryptoSystem "OPTIONAL" and MD5 "Possibly BONUS Not Sure"

 In this milestone, the focus shifts to implementing more advanced encryption and cryptographic algorithms, including:
 - RSA (Rivest-Shamir-Adleman)